NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 3. Finally if the sliding ray is blocked, clip off the extra squares
     - We can generate another sliding ray in the same direction, but from the `first_blocker` square.
-    - Then, a bitwise `XOR` the initial ray with a ray from the `first_blocker`'s square.
+    - Then, bitwise `XOR` the initial ray with a ray in the same direction from the `first_blocker`'s square.
     - For example, say there is a blocker in that `b2` `Direction::NE` ray on square `e5`:

 <div className='flex flex-wrap items-center justify-center gap-4'>